mirza1272/X-ray-Chest-Classification-using-Deep-Learning-CNN-Pneumonia-Detection/README.md

-# X-ray Chest Classification using CNN 🫁📊
+# X-ray Chest Classification using Deep Learning 🫁📊

-This project is a Convolutional Neural Network (CNN) based image classifier that detects chest conditions (Normal, Pneumonia – viral or bacterial) from X-ray images.
-It uses data augmentation and keras-based training for accuracy and generalization.
+This project is a **Convolutional Neural Network (CNN)** based image classifier that detects chest conditions (Normal, Pneumonia – viral or bacterial) from X-ray images.
+It uses data augmentation and Keras-based training for accuracy and generalization.

-> 📦 **Note:** Due to GitHub's file upload limits, the full dataset is uploaded as a `.rar` archive.
-Please extract it manually after cloning.

 ---